practicusai/docs/docs/technical-tutorial/extras/generative-ai/milvus-embedding-and-langchain/milvus-chain.md

 ### 2. create collection

-We need to create collection with desired feilds, in this example our collection will be like down below:
+We need to create collection with desired fields, in this example our collection will be like down below:

 |   |field name   |field type |other attributes                  |  field description      |
 |---|:-----------:|:---------:|:--------------------------------:|:-----------------------:|